Kubernetes is all about containerization. Is that enough to make rightsizing and cost savings happen?

 You must specify resource requests for each and every pod.
 Otherwise, the autoscaler won’t function correctly.

-For example, the cluster autoscaler will scale down any nodes that have a utilization that is lower than the specified threshold.
+For example, Cluster Autoscaler will scale down any nodes that have utilization that is lower than the specified threshold.

 It calculates utilization as the sum of requested resources divided by capacity.
 If any pods or containers are present without resource requests, the autoscaler decisions will be affected, leading to suboptimal functioning.